 I have personally cared for many relatives with a variety of physical or mental disabilities, including my mother with Alzheimer’s and terminal cancer and a daughter, Karen, who was born with Down Syndrome and a severe heart defect.
 Although both are now deceased, the influence of my mother and daughter has positively motivated my activities in medical ethics and working for greater support for people and families dealing with such issues as disabilities, chronic illness and terminal conditions.

 In 1984 after our Karen’s death, I suffered a miscarriage at 10 weeks.
 My 7 year old son and 5 year old daughter were devastated and since we did not know the sex, I had them each pick a name.
 Naming Jeff Candy helped but then they questioned why that baby did not have a funeral like their sister.
 Good question!

 I brought this up to my mentor Fr.
 Joe Naumann (now archbishop of Kansas City) when he headed the St. Louis Archdiocesan Pro-Life Committee and the next thing I knew, I wound up on a committee.
 Now we have “The Order for the Naming and Commendation for an Infant Who Died Before Birth“ (copyright 1989).
 I am so proud of the results of my children’s long-ago question!

 I was divorced for 20 years (and after an annulment) before marrying my wonderful husband Kevin Scannell in June, 2008 and we live in St. Louis, Mo.
-Together, we are blessed with 4 children and 3 grandchildren.
+Together, we are blessed with 4 living children and 4 grandchildren.